 Christ, More Than an Adornment

 One of the wonders of December is the nostalgic display of Christmas lights that brighten up the cold evenings of the Northern Hemisphere.
 Sharp colors of green, red, blue, yellow, and white hang from the gutters, window sills, and surrounding trees of the old and new homes alike, giving them that yearly spark that has the power to turn a bad day good and an anxious heart into the deep retrospective realms of childhood memories.
 We embrace the sentimental feelings of Christmas that seem to resurface about the same time every year.
-It is a time when families are brought back together and the distinctive of each family member’s personality is brought alongside the gift or food item to be shared.
+It is a time when families are brought back together and each family member’s personality is brought alongside the gift or food item to be shared.

 As we grow up, though, we are faced with one of the raw deals of reality—the bitterness of others who put up signs, posts, and news reports to broadcast their disdain for this special day.
-We may even grit our teeth and mutter something like, “Don’t these people have other things to do or did they not receive enough attention as children for them to lash out at such a wondrous occasion?”
+We may even grit our teeth and mutter something such as, “Don’t these people have other things to do or did they not receive enough attention as children for them to lash out at such a wondrous occasion?”

 Emotions run high on both sides of this debate, but before we come together to strike back at these modern day Scrooges and Grinches, it just may be an opportunity for a defining moment for ourselves as well.
 Could it be that so many of us tend to blur the distinctive line between a cultural day of celebration and the real Jesus that was born in a manger?